Qazaqstan (TV channel): Qyzyljar

-Semeı
+Semey

-Semey regional branch of "Kazakhstan" RTRC was founded in 1965.
-On September 1 of the same year, the first broadcast was aired in Semey.
-At the time it was only the 4th regional branch of "Kazakhstan" RTRC in the country.
-The first head of the Committee for Television and Radio in Semipalatinsk were war veterans Kilchikbay Bayguzhin and Serjan Ramazanov.
-Today the popular broadcasts of the TV channel include: «Qayirlu tan»,«Shakarim tagylymy», «Prityazhenie», «Vershina».
+Semey regional branch of Qazaqstan was founded in 1965.
+On September 1 of that same year, the first broadcast was aired in Semey.
+At the time it was only the fourth regional branch of Qazaqstan in the country.
+The first head of the Committee for Television and Radio in Semey were World War II veterans Kilchikbay Bayguzhin and Serjan Ramazanov.
+Today, the popular broadcasts of the TV channel include: Qayirlu tan, Shakarim tagylymy, Prityazhenie, and Vershina.

 Ońtústik

-Shymkent regional branch of "Kazakhstan" RTRC was founded in 1990.
+Shymkent regional branch of Qazaqstan was founded in 1990.
 On October 5 of the same year, local news was aired for the first time.
-Today broadcasting time of Kazakhstan-Shymkent is limited to 14 hours a day.
+Today, the broadcasting time of Kazakhstan-Shymkent is limited to 14 hours a day.